pain64/true-sql/documentation.md

 <a id="build-pass">https://img.shields.io/badge/Code%20Coverage-100%100-success?style=flat</a>
 <a id="coverage">https://img.shields.io/badge/Code%20Coverage-100%100-success?style=flat</a>

-# True-SQL
+# TrueSql
-True-SQL is an ultimate sql database connector for Java.<br>
+TrueSql is an ultimate sql database connector for Java.<br>
 It's development is motivated by the pain of thousands of developers.
-Therefore, the main focus was to make true-sql powerful and convenient.
+Therefore, the main focus was to make TrueSql powerful and convenient.
 It has no competitors.
 It is more convenient, easier to understand, faster and more secure than any other Java DB connector.
-These are irrefutable reasons why you should choose True-SQL.
+These are irrefutable reasons why you should choose TrueSql.

 ##### Contact us via
 tg: [Alex](), [Dmitry]()<br>